nhrap-dev/FHIT/README.md

+# ATTENTION: The latest version of this tool is available at https://msc.fema.gov/portal/resources/hazus This github repository is no longer receiving updates.

 # Flood Hazard Import Tool (FHIT)

 The Flood Hazard Import Tool FHIT is used to download depth grids for use in Hazus modelling of Coastal, Riverine and Storm Surge flooding.